-To access the saved weld settings, from the home screen, press the middle button to select a weld process.
-Use the right selector knob to scroll to and select the Saved icon.
+To access the saved weld settings, from the home screen, press the left selector knob to access Memory Setup.
+Then use the right selector knob to scroll to the desired memory setting and press the right selector knob again to select it.